Student Representation Fee (AB 1504)

 How do I opt out of this fee?

 The SRF is assigned at the time of registration, beginning January 1, 2020.
 Students may opt out of this fee by submitting the “Student Representation Fee Opt-Out Form” which is available online.
-This form must be submitted each semester or summer session you in which you enroll.
+This form must be submitted to Admissions each semester or summer session you in which you enroll.